-The Office of Student Leadership and Civic Engagement provides NSU students with the opportunity to become involved in a variety of leadership development programs, and volunteer activities in the community, in the state of Florida, nationally, and internationally.
-Programs include service days, alternative breaks, the Annual Leadership Conference, the Emerging Leaders Experience, and the facilitation of Experiential Education and Learning Units in leadership development and community engagement.
+The Office of Student Leadership and Civic Engagement provides NSU students with the opportunity to become involved in a variety of leadership development programs, as well as civic engagement and service learning activities in the community, in the state of Florida, nationally, and internationally.
+The student-led Active Sharks Council creates opportunities for civic engagement on a variety of topics.
+Signature programs include service days, alternative breaks, LEAD Week, the Annual Leadership Conference, the Emerging Leaders Experience, the Tool Kit Series for leadership development, and the facilitation of Experiential Education and Learning Units in leadership development and community engagement.
 The office also houses NSU's premier leadership program, Razor's Edge Leadership, a dynamic leadership development program for high-performing student leaders who participate in a four-year curriculum that includes curricular and cocurricular elements.
 Students in the program graduate with a minor in Experiential Leadership.
 President's 64, an elite body of student leaders whose purpose is to strengthen the relationship between NSU and its community, is also housed in this office.